 DAY 5: BETHANY BEYOND THE JORDAN, MOUNT NEBO, MADABA, PETRA OVERNIGHT

 Your path to the Baptism Site of Jesus will take you on a scenic route along the length of the Dead Sea, also known as the Salt Sea and the Sea of Arabah in the Bible.
 Your visit to the Baptism Site, or “Bethany Beyond the Jordan,” will have you winding your way through paths and ancient churches on your way to the Jordan River.
 From there you will head to Mt.
 Nebo, where Moses looked out across the Holy Land and soon after passed away.

 After your visit to Mt.
 Nebo you driver will escort you to Madaba, home to a mosaic map of the Holy Land dating back to the 6th century.
 You first stop will be a St George Church, home to the mosaic map.
 Afterwards you will make your way down the King’s Highway towards Petra.
-Your driver will take you to the Ammarin Bedouin Camp (Option to stay in a hotel as well), located within the Petra archeological reserve.
-Tonight have a local meal at the camp under the large goat-haired tent.
+Your driver will take you to the Ammarin Bedouin Camp (option to stay in a hotel as well), located within the Petra archeological reserve.
+Tonight you will have a local meal at the camp under the large goat-haired tent, and enjoy tea by the fire under the same blanket of stars Moses would have seen on his Exodus journey with the Israelites.
 (Meals: breakfast, lunch, dinner)